rstudio/cheatsheets/README.md

 ### Getting Started

 1. RStudio cheat sheets are hosted at https://github.com/rstudio/cheatsheets.
 You can submit new cheat sheets to the repository with a pull request.
+See the [contributing guidelines](https://github.com/rstudio/cheatsheets/blob/master/.github/CONTRIBUTING.md) for more information.

 1. The files [keynotes/0-template.key](https://github.com/rstudio/cheatsheets/blob/master/keynotes/0-template.key) and [powerpoints/0-template.ppt](https://github.com/rstudio/cheatsheets/blob/master/powerpoints/0-template.pptx) are official templates that contain some helpful tips.